Why Larger Homes Sell for Less per Square Foot

 Before delving into the depths of square foot pricing, it’s crucial to comprehend what it represents.
 The price per square foot is a common measure in the Bay Area real estate market used to compare the value of different (but perhaps otherwise similar) properties.
 However, its application is far from straightforward and often leads to skewed perceptions about property value.
 In fact, the square footage of a home is only one of a number of factors that appraisers use to value properties – and it is far from the most important.

 A common error lies in the simplification of the price per square foot equation.
 It’s often misconstrued that a larger property will naturally fetch a linearly higher price.
-However, the reality is far from this assumption.
-A larger home does not necessarily equate to a higher per-square-foot price.
+However, the reality is far from this misapprehension.
+A larger home does not usually equate to the same price per-square-foot as an otherwise comparable but smaller home.
 In fact, in many cases, homes with a larger square footage sell for significantly less on a per-square-foot basis than “average” sized homes in the Bay Area real estate market.
+That’s because the law of diminishing returns will dictate how much you’ll be able to get for the additional square footage.

 A prevalent misconception is the belief in a uniform price per square foot across a neighborhood.
 However, real estate markets are dynamic, and property prices can vary widely even within the same locality.
-Factors such as location, property condition, upgrade quality, and lot size, among others, can significantly influence the price per square foot.
+Factors such as specific location, property condition, upgrade quality, floor plan, views, economic obsolescence, and lot size, among others, will in all cases significantly influence the price per square foot of any property.

 The Paradox of Larger Homes: Decreasing Value per Square Foot

 An intriguing aspect of the price per square foot calculation is the apparent paradox that emerges with larger properties.
-Surprisingly, as the size of a property increases, the price per square foot tends to decrease.
+Perhaps surprisingly to some, as the size of a property increases, the price per square foot tends to decrease.
 This decrease is a classic example of the law of diminishing returns or economy of scale.
+When you’re building a house – or adding on to an existing house – the first square foot is the most expensive.
+Building a 100 square foot house would be almost the exact same coast as building a 110 square foot house; a 1,100 square foot house costs nearly the same to build as a 1,000 square foot house.

 The Land-Structure Value Ratio